jbgage/Portfolio/README.md

 ***Files in this Repository***

-The first project in this repo is a Python 2.7-based project called 'DaoGenerator' which I created to generate SQL scripts and Java objects (utilizing Spring conventions) from a series of YAML files.
+The first project in this repo is a Python 2.7-based project called 'DaoGenerator' which I created to generate SQL scripts and Java objects (utilizing Spring conventions) from a series of JSON files.
 This project represents my first foray into "polyglottal" code generation.

+The second project is also a Python 2.7-based project called "CorpusGenerator" that uses the NLTK's HiddenMarkovModelTrainer object with a sample corpus from the NLTK's 'corpora' text-store to generate novel text.
+The functionality then indexes the resulting CSV file into Elasticsearch.
+There is additional functionality I am working on that uses NLTK's Chomsky-normalized CFG's and FCFG's to generate novel text as well.
+These features are currently a work in progress.

+The third project is a Java-based project that called "SpringBootTopicSearch".
+This project uses Spring-Boot, Elasticsearch and Mallet's ML library to generate LDA-based topics against the Elasticsearch store that was populated via the "CorpusGenerator" project above.
+This is provided for illustrative purposes only.
+There are currently some Autowiring bugs that I am sorting out, but this project gives a good overview of how I would solve a topic extraction problem.